peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 # this
 - this is a special identifier keyword that's automatically defined in the scope of every function
+- While it may often seem that `this` is related to "object-oriented patterns," in JS `this` is a different mechanism

 - `this` does **not** refer to
     -  the **function itself**
         - To reference a function object from inside itself, `this` by itself will typically be insufficient